vanoop729/SoundCloud-Player/README.md

-A todo list using ReactJS with functionalities like Adding, Deleting, Updating, Delete-All and Mark-as-Done.
+A music player using SounCloud API and SDK.
+Deployed to Netlify.